LOKI: Large-scale Data Reconstruction Attack against Federated Learning through Model Manipulation: Introduction

-While the promise of FL is that user data should be private and secure from a malicious server, this only holds true if gradients from the clients cannot be used to infer properties of the training data.
+While the promise of FL is that user data should be private and secure from a malicious server, this only holds true if gradients from the clients cannot be used by a malicious server to infer properties of the training data.
 Prior work has shown that property inference~\cite{melis2019exploiting,luo2021feature}, membership inference~\cite{shokri2017membership,choquette2021label,nasr2019comprehensive} or GAN-based attacks~\cite{hitaj2017deep,wang2019beyond} are all effective in inferring information about client data from their shared gradients.
-However, the stronger class of reconstruction attacks, when a malicious server wants to directly steal private client training data, has been demonstrated against even the strictest defenses.
+However, the stronger class of data reconstruction attacks, when a malicious server wants to directly steal private client training data, has been demonstrated against even the strictest defenses.
 These attacks fall into two categories.
-Optimization attacks~\cite{zhu2019deep,zhao2020idlg,geiping2020inverting,yin2021see} generally work only on image data, starting with a dummy randomly initialized data sample and optimizing over the difference between the true gradient and the one generated through the dummy sample.
-Iteratively, the dummy data sample is updated and gets closer to the ground truth data that was used in computing the true gradient.
-However reconstructed images following this method degrade in quality as the batch size and image resolution increase, failing with a batch size of 48 or more as demonstrated in~\cite{yin2021see} on the ImageNet dataset.
-On the other hand, analytic reconstruction attacks~\cite{fowl2022robbing,boenisch2021curious} often involve customizing the model parameters or the model architecture to directly retrieve the training data from the gradients of a fully-connected (FC) layer --- this is referred to as {\em linear layer leakage}.
-These approaches do not have issues with quality as they reconstruct the inputs near exactly.
-However, most prior work has only looked at attacking individual gradients, i.e., gradients from single clients.
-If secure model aggregation is applied in FL, an attacker will no longer have access to these individual gradients~\cite{bonawitz2017practical,fereidooni2021safelearn,so2021lightsecagg}.
-Secure aggregation guarantees that the server and any client in the FL setting will not gain access to individual model updates of other clients, only the aggregate from all clients.
-This guarantee is achieved through model encryption where in each training round clients encrypt their model updates before sending them to the server such that only the aggregated model is revealed to the server.
-Figure~\ref{fig:SA-overview} shows a general overview of secure aggregation in FL where the server can launch a data reconstruction attack only on top of the aggregated gradients.
-In Appendix \ref{appendix-SA}, we give a further discussion about secure aggregation.